MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/layout.md

 `FigureId` is included in each figure object, following an undocumented convention of `{pageNumber}.{figureIndex}` where `figureIndex` resets to one per page.

 > [!NOTE]
-> Starting with *2024-07-31-preview*, the bounding regions for figures and tables cover only the core content and exclude associated caption and footnotes.
+> For v4.0 *2024-11-30 (GA)*, the bounding regions for figures and tables cover only the core content and exclude associated caption and footnotes.

 #### [Sample code](#tab/sample-code)